 dROP MONEY is a German Government acclaimed provider of blocked German accounts that helps you provide proof of financial stability when you apply for a visa and residence permit.

 As an international student, you can even pick up some part-time work.
 However, you need to be careful as you are only allowed to work around 120 full days or 240 half days in a year.
 These include jobs as a teaching or research assistant, English tutors, support staff at coffee shops, or assistants in industrial productions.

 These jobs can help you earn anything from €5-€15/month.
-But for a large part as long as you decide to live in shared accommodations, and not in the city center you can easily manage your expenses.
+But for a large part as long as you decide to live in shared accommodations, and not in the city centre you can easily manage your expenses.